 This year’s theme

 Each year the UN announces a theme.
+The theme for 2017 will be announced soon.
 The theme for 2016 was: Achieving 17 Goals for the Future We Want, which draws attention to the 17 Sustainable Development Goals and how these goals can create a more inclusive and equitable world for persons with disabilities.

 The annual theme provides a frame for considering how people with disability are excluded from society by promoting the removal of all types of barriers; including those relating to the physical environment, information and communications technology (ICT), or attitudinal barriers.
 This has been occurring since 1992 when the General Assembly proclaimed 3 December as the International Day of Disabled Persons.